cs5581/CS684_Project/Test Plan/testplan.md

 - Manual test cases as well as unit test cases using TDD should be performed.

 ## Responsibilities
+- Christopher will be working on Frontend/Backend mainly focusing on frontend
+- Erica will be working on Frontend/Backend mainly focusing on backend
-- We all will be working on test plan, test reports and test cases for the project.
+- Preyasha and Pooja will be documenting our test results and writing up test cases as we go.
-- Each member of the team going to work on each and every concepts and collaborate with each other.
-- We are going to help the other team members for completing the project.
 - If we face any challenges during the implementation of the application
   - Then, all four of us will try to solve those obstacles by contributing our time and effort.

 ## Schedule

-- It will take the first week for designing the report and test cases.
-- Other two weeks for coding and testing.
+- For designing the report and test cases, we will use mostly the first week and use the other weeks as necessary to update the test cases and results.
+For the remaining two weeks and forth will be dedicated for coding and testing.